Turbulence: a necessity! Why it needs to be modeled and how it is modeled?

 are either time/spatially filtered to remove all/some of the turbulent scales.

 - This approach results in a tractable set of equations for numerical calculations, closure problem arises from the correlated velocity fluctuations as explained above in derivation of Reynolds stresses.
 So, a turbulence model is needed to represent the effect of the small scales on the mean flow.

-- There are no turbulence model that fit all the requirements. k-ε model is the workhorse of the industry but needs to be used with caution. k-ω SST generally gives good results in most of the cases where k-ε fall short.
+- There are no unique turbulence model that fits all the requirements. k-ε model is the workhorse of the industry but needs to be used with caution. k-ω SST generally gives good results in most of the cases where k-ε fall short.
 Yet one must investigate the effect of different turbulence models for the particular case being investigated.

 "The phenomenon of turbulence, caused by the convective terms, is considered the last unsolved problem of classical mechanics.
 We know more about quantum particles and supernova than we do about the swirling of creamer in a steaming cup of coffee!"

 Key Parameters for Specification of Turbulence